Balance constants for Coxeter groups: The fully commutative case

-But $\di(z)> \frac{2}{3}$ by the minimality of $y$ and our assumption on $\bi(Q)$; thus the left-hand side has cardinality greater than $|J(Q)|/3$, while the right-hand side has cardinality less than $|J(Q)|/3$, a contradiction.
-If $y$ does not cover any elements, a similar contradiction is obtained by removing the condition that $z \in I$ in the left-hand side.
+If $y$ does not cover any elements, a similar contradiction is obtained by removing the condition that $z \in I$ in $\mathcal{I}_1$.
 The claim for $x$ follows from that for $y$ by replacing $Q$ with the dual poset $Q^*$; this operation preserves $\bi$ while swapping the roles of $x$ and $y$. \end{proof}

 We are now ready to complete the proof of Theorem~\ref{thm:fully-comm}.